NiklasTiede/CheatSheet-Linux/README.md

 <command> --version

-time <command>             # returns time to execute command
+time <command>             # returns time to execute command exec zsh                   # replace current shell process with new instance
 ```

 Sometimes it's nice to know how much time the execution of a command or a chain of commands took, here the `time` command does the job!